harrisonlab/neonectria_ditissima/Minion_assemblies/Reference_Gene_prediction.md

 	done
 done
 ```
-I have aligned every isolate with the Hg199 RNA reads.
+I have aligned every isolate with their RNA reads.

 Output from stdout included: